WOLFnik5/stayhub/README.md

 The defaults can be tuned with `AUTH_RATE_LIMIT_LOGIN_ATTEMPTS`, `AUTH_RATE_LIMIT_REGISTER_ATTEMPTS`, `AUTH_RATE_LIMIT_WINDOW_SECONDS`, and `AUTH_RATE_LIMIT_MAX_CLIENTS`.

+**Known limitation:** authentication rate-limit counters are stored in memory per application instance and reset on restart.
+Replicas do not share counters, so this is not a cluster-wide limit; a multi-instance deployment needs a shared limiter (for example, at an API gateway or backed by Redis).

 `JWT_SECRET` is required.
 Generate a separate random key for each environment, encoded as Base64 with at least 32 decoded bytes.
 The application refuses to